Denys8/ra-loopback-try/README.md

 3. If you want this module handle authentication, add this:

 ```
-import loopbackApiClient, {authClient} from 'ra-loopback';
+import loopbackApiClient, {authClient} from 'ra-loopback-try';

 ...